tseymourmusic/4iAI-Monograph/EDUCATION_MONOGRAPH.md

 ### **The Futility of Banning and Detection**

 Educational institutions have largely responded with reactive defence mechanisms: banning synthetic interfaces or deploying probabilistic text classifiers.
 Both approaches are flawed.
-Bans ignore the operational reality and accessibility of modern knowledge repositories, while detection algorithms suffer from unacceptable false-positive rates that disproportionately penalize non-native speakers and structured neurodivergent writing styles.
+Bans ignore the operational reality and accessibility of modern knowledge repositories, while detection algorithms suffer from unacceptable false-positive rates that disproportionately penalise non-native speakers and structured neurodivergent writing styles.

 #### **Traditional Model (Cognitive Atrophy):**